Part 2: Make the Approval Process Multi-instance

 it must be activated to make use of the spacing tool):

-set the Details>Condition type
+set the Details>Condition type to Conditional flow and

-enter ${approvalsNeeded > 0} as the Details>Condition expression
+enter ${approvalsNeeded > 0} as the Details>Condition expression.

 The engine evaluates that condition and if